shakes76/PatternFlow/recognition/s4548907/README.md

 ## Result

-The model will be trained use 9664 images (shape 64*64)

-The model will be tested by generating 32 images and compare it with 32 real images. (since the nmber of slice is 32)

 Structural Similarity(SSIM) Index will be used to validate the generated images.

 Our purpose is to get the  SSIM is over 0.6

 The plot below show how the  structure similariy changes